LukeMatPyt/TikTok-USA-Targeting/README.md

+## Are you frustrated with TikTok's algorithm?
+Do you struggle with:
 **This is not just about proxies and SIM cards.
 It's about complete device camouflage.**

-Are you frustrated with TikTok's algorithm?
-Do you struggle with:

 * **General FYP feeds** that don't feel local to your target region?
 * **Shadowbans** that cripple your reach?